QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 | 2.0.1             | 4.5.x up to 5.1.x | 3.5 and above         |
 | 3.0.0             | 5.2.x and above   | 3.7.1 and above       |

-Note_: An internet connection on client's side is required to retrieve Google's visualisation API that is used to draw "Code Smells" widget's chart.
+_Note 2_: An internet connection on client's side is required to retrieve Google's visualisation API that is used to draw "Code Smells" widget's chart.
 No data is sent over the network.

 ### Plugin installation